Therapies for relieving excess conditions Cascara and Dong quai

 ∞ Individual Components

 —Dong quai root— contains aromatic compounds that relieve smooth muscle spasms especially in the uterus, have a sedative effect and increase the production of digestive fluids.
 It also contains bitter compounds that regulate glycogen production in the liver, reduce pain and inflammation, increase blood flow especially to the heart, lower blood cholesterol, normalize uterine contractions and are antiseptic.
 Dong quai is an excellent herbal source of iron, magnesium and niacin.
-It has been used to treat anemia, abdominal , dysmenorrhea, amenorrhea, , coronary heart disease, atherosclerosis, angina pectoris, indigestion and headaches.
+It has been used to treat anemia, abdominal pains, dysmenorrhea, amenorrhea, arthritis, coronary heart disease, atherosclerosis, angina pectoris, indigestion and headaches.

 —Cascara sagrada bark— is perhaps the most famous herbal laxative.
 It contains bitter compounds that increase peristalsis, are purgative, increase the release of bile and promote the growth of friendly colonic bacteria.
 Cascara is used to treat constipation, dyspepsia, liver congestion, gallstones, hemorrhoids, jaundice and intestinal parasites.